hellohaptik/docs_haptik/docs/bot-builder/basic/introduction.md

 2. **Defined happy paths**: User flows covering all conversation steps and bot responses
 3. **Edge cases**: Broken experiences needs to covered like we use null states and error messages in websites or mobile apps.

-You can also explore the [Introduction to Conversation Design](https://docs.haptik.ai/bot-builder/basic/conversation-design-introduction) section to read about it in more detail.
+You can also explore the [**Introduction to Conversation Design**](https://docs.haptik.ai/bot-builder/basic/conversation-design-introduction) section to read about it in more detail.

 ## Bot Building

 Once you have created a rough requirement diagram of the possible user conversations and completed the conversation design, you can start with bot building.
-You can start on **Staging** environment.
+You can start on **Staging environment**.
 This is our development environment.

-### How does the bot building process work?
+**How does the bot building process work?**

 Creating the conversation flow in your bots might seem straightforward, but there are a few things bot builders need to know even before they start bot building -